 - Shaping Klobasnek: Lightly flour the surface and a rolling pin.
 Roll one piece of dough into a circle shape, about 5-6 inches round.
 Take about ½ cup of the sausage, egg and cheese filling and place it in the center of the circle.
 Pull the sides of the dough up and around the filling in a circular manner and pinch together, enclosing the egg mixture in the dough.
 If any filling seeps through, patch it with dough from the bottom of the Klobasnek.
 Place on the baking sheet and repeat with seven more balls of dough.
 Let rise until puffed up about an hour.

 - Shaping Kolache: Roll each piece of dough into a ball using a little pinch of flour if needed.
 Place the balls of dough on a parchment-lined baking sheet, about 8-12 balls of dough per sheet.
 Let them rise in a warm place for about an hour until puffy and almost doubled in size.
 Using the bottom of a 16 oz canning jar, press down firmly on top of each ball of risen dough, forming a large circle indentation and higher sides.
-Take the cream cheese mixture and snip the end off the piping bag.
-Pipe a circle around the outer edge of the kolache dough, repeating until all eight kolaches are filled.
-Repeat the process with the cinnamon sugar cream cheese filling.
+Fruit Filled Kolache: Take the cream cheese mixture and snip the end off the piping bag.
+Pipe a circle around the outer edge of the kolache dough, repeating until eight kolaches are filled.
 Using your favorite jam, place about a teaspoon of jam in the center of the cream cheese mixture.
-To the cinnamon maple kolaches, place about a teaspoon of the cinnamon sugar filling in the center.
+Cinnamon Maple Kolache: Take the cinnamon cream cheese mixture and pipe a circle around the outer edge of the remaining eight kolaches.
+To the cinnamon maple kolaches, place about a teaspoon of the cinnamon sugar filling in the center of the kolache.